 A donut lift is a modified version of a breast lift that’s purported to provide equivalent results with less extensive surgery and minimal scarring.
-Although the surgery has a reputation for leaving smaller scars—even to the point that it’s sometimes called a “scarless” breast lift—not every woman is a candidate.
+Although the surgery has a reputation for leaving smaller scars—even to the point that it’s sometimes called a “scarless” breast lift procedure—not every woman is a candidate.
 Could a donut lift work for you?

 1. Fewer Incisions Are Required for the Donut Lift

-A traditional breast lift that uses the short scar technique uses two incisions: one around the areola, and the second running from the areola down to the breast crease.
+A traditional breast lift that uses the short-scar technique uses two incisions: one around the areola, and the second running from the areola down to the breast crease.
 Through these incisions, the breast tissue is reshaped and the skin pulled tight for added support that gives an uplifted, perky final profile.

 2. Donut Lift Results Are Less Comprehensive